wangziqi2013/wangziqi2013.github.io/_posts/2019-09-12-checkpoint-processing-and-recovery.markdown

 does not always work, since the register file access time is often on the critical path.
 In addition, register files are usually multi-ported.
 Adding more registers is likely to incur intolerable area and power overhead of the access logic.

+This paper lists three schemes that are commonly used by previous proposals.
+The first scheme uses a backend register renaming table to reflect the current architectural state as instructions commit at the head of the ROB.
+Here "current state" is defined by all committed instructions.
+The backend register renaming table is only updated when an instruction commits.
+The corresponding logical to physical mapping is updated according to the committing ROB entry.
+When a branch misprediction is detected, the frontend is stalled until the branch instruction reaches the head of the ROB, after which the backend renaming table is copied to the frontend.
+At this moment, the content of the backend renaming table is exactly the state after the branch is executed.
+Execution could resume after the renaming table is copied.